 The Board of Trustees is responsible for the governance and strategic direction of the charity and as such works in a similar way to a company board of directors, in as much as each trustee often takes on an area of responsibility for the benefit of the charity.

-We are in an exciting phase of our development, having been in our new national office premises in North West London for over a year, expanded our staff and volunteer base, and developed our range and variety of activities and support.
-We are looking for Trustees that can help us to develop our strategic direction, continue our careful governance and grow our organisation to be the principal national charitable organisation offering peer support to bereaved parents and their families.
+Our charity continues to grow and develop from our base of the national office premises in London.
+We have expanded our staff and volunteer base, and continue to improve and develop our range of services, activities and support for bereaved parents, siblings and grandparents throughout the UK We are looking for Trustees that can help us to develop our strategic direction, continue our careful governance and to grow our organisation to be the principal national charitable organisation offering peer support to bereaved parents and their families.

-If you wish to be considered for election, please complete the Nomination Form (which can be downloaded at the link or below) - including your biographical information and the details and signature of your nominee - and provide a Personal Statement detailing your skills and experience supporting your application, and why these would benefit the charity.
+If you wish to be considered for election, please complete the attached Nomination Form (including your biographical information and the details and signature of your nominee) and provide a Personal Statement detailing your skills and experience supporting your application, and why these would benefit the charity.
 You might like to include why you wish to become a Trustee of The Compassionate Friends.
 The personal statement should not exceed 300 words and will be issued to the membership, together with your brief biographical information, as part of the voting process.

-Your completed Nomination Form should be addressed to The Chair of Trustees and received electronically to firstname.lastname@example.org, or by post to the address below, by 4 pm on Monday 5th November 2018.
+Your completed Nomination Form should be addressed to The Chair of Trustees and received electronically to firstname.lastname@example.org, or by post to the address below, by 4 pm on Monday 9th September 2019.
 Any applications received after this date cannot be considered for nomination.
-Voting papers will be issued to the membership by email by Wednesday 14th November 2018 and the voting will be at and prior to the Annual General Meeting of The Compassionate Friends on Saturday 8th December 2018 or by a Proxy Voting Form (which will be included in the email/letter issued on 14th November if you are unable to attend the AGM).
+If there are more nominations than places available on the board, voting papers will be issued to the membership by email by Friday 20th September 2019 and the voting will be at and prior to the Annual General Meeting of The Compassionate Friends on Sunday 3rd November 2019 or by a Proxy Voting Form (which will be included in the email issued on 20th September 2019 if you are unable to attend the AGM).

 Maria Ahern, Chair